PedroFCode/Self-Piloting-Plane/README.md

 Visible Game Area: Provides immediate spatial context for decision-making.
 Player Movement History: Adds temporal context, helping the model make more informed predictions.

+## Compiled JAR File

+This project includes a compiled JAR file.
+This JAR file contains the compiled version of the project and can be executed directly.

+### To run the JAR file, you need to have [Java](https://www.java.com/en/download/) installed on your system.
+You can execute the JAR file using the following command: